Gregory1234/GregChess/README.md

 The jars are moved to the root project directory.

-To run the fabric client use gradle task `:runFabricClient`.
+To run a fabric client with the mod use gradle task `:runFabricClient`.

+To run a paper server with the bukkit plugin use gradle task `:runPaperServer`.